rubenvereecken/dotfiles/README.md

 ## Window manager - i3

+You are going to miss a lot of things Linux Mint provided.
+Is it worth the snobbism?
+Uncertain.
 Install the following through `apt-get`:
 - i3
 - i3status (status bar)
 - suckless-tools (dmenu, that's the launcher thingie)
 - i3lock (lockscreen)
+- scrot (seems to be necessary for i3lock, screen cap utility)
+- dunst (notification utility)

 Since i3 only supports a single config file, a Makefile governs the combining of machine-specific